sdgilley/learn-tools/fix-the-problem.md

 Run `python GitHub/find-snippet.py` to see if the temp-fix is one of the active branches.

-> These steps assume you're on a fork in azureml-examples.
-If you're using the repo itself instead of a fork, substitute *origin* for *upstream* below.

 ### temp-fix is NOT an active branch

 when the temp-fix branch is not in use, you can simply update the files in the temp-fix branch to the latest versions from the main branch.

-1. In azureml-docs - checkout the branch temp-fix.
+1. In [azureml-examples](https://github.com/Azure/azureml-examples) - checkout the branch temp-fix.
-1. Pull from upstream main.
+1. Pull from origin/main.
 1. Commit changes in the branch.
 For the commit message, use "Update from main".
-1. Push your changes to upstream/temp-fix.
+1. Push your changes to origin/temp-fix.

 ### temp-fix IS an active branch

 When temp-fix is being used, you don't want to mess with other referenced files that haven't been fixed yet.
-So you can't just pull all of upstream main into temp-fix.
+So you can't just pull all of main into temp-fix.
 Instead, add just the main branch version of the file(s) that are causing the problem to the temp-fix branch:

 1. Checkout the **main** branch in azureml-examples.
 1. COPY the file(s) from the main branch that are causing you to reject the PR.
 Stash them somewhere on your computer outside the azureml-examples repo.
 1. Checkout the **temp-fix** branch in azureml-examples.
 1. Paste those files from main back to the repo folder.
 1. At this point, the only changes in the temp-fix branch should be the files you just pasted in.
 Commit these changes to the temp-fix branch.
 For the commit message, reference the PR number that you are fixing.
-1. Push your changes to upstream/temp-fix.
+1. Push your changes to origin/temp-fix.
 This will update the files you want to reference in the temp-fix branch to their latest versions prior to the new PR.
 1. Now proceed to [step 3 above](#three).